Tuesday, July 6, 2021 - Information Session.

 Calling all tech start-ups, researchers, entrepreneurs, and students!
 We are looking for your innovative solutions to solve Saskatchewan challenges.

 The Innovation Challenge is a program that harnesses the ideas and expertise of start-up technology companies to rapidly solve public sector challenges and create enhanced citizen experiences.

-Saskatchewan is building partnerships with technology companies based on their skills and ideas, not their size or past experience selling to government.
+Saskatchewan is building partnerships with technology companies based on their skills and ideas, not their size or experience selling to government.

 How does it work?